Magellan Magellan

 Housing

 Apartments.
-Students applying for programs at IBA are recommended to apply for accommodation through Kolding City Housing Administration, a database which controls and reserves student apartments based on a waiting list.
-International students will normally have first priority over students who already live in Denmark, and it has generally not been difficult to find apartments in Kolding.
+Students are recommended to apply for accommodation through Kolding City Housing Administration, a database which controls and reserves student apartments based on a waiting list.
+International students will normally have priority over students who already live in Denmark, and it has generally not been difficult to find apartments in Kolding.
 All the apartments in the database have their own bathroom; they are not furnished but they will have a minimum of a refrigerator and cooking plates (or an oven).
 There are many secondhand stores, as well as a Facebook IBA Market page, which makes finding inexpensive furnishings easy.
+You can also find further possibilities for accommodation/private housing here or here.
+You can search for furnished rooms here.

 Rent in Kolding varies depending on if you want to live alone or in a shared apartment.
-Students living together are paying approximately 2,000 DKK ($325) or for a single apartment the rent is approximately 4,000 DKK ($650).
-The rent includes a fixed sum designed to cover the cost of average consumption of water and heating, and a surcharge may be levied if this is exceeded.
+The rent for student accommodation starts from approximately DKK 3000 – 4000 (approximately $440-580) for a studio apartment.
+The rent usually includes the cost of the average consumption of water and heating, and a surcharge may be levied if this is exceeded.
 Electricity is not included in the rent.
-The current total living expenses for an average student in Denmark are estimated to be approximately DKK 5,000 – 6,000 per month (approx. $815-975).
+The minimum total living expenses for an average student in Denmark are estimated to be approximately DKK 7,000 per month (approximately $1,015).

 Meals